top of page

 8. Be aware that our contract states that there is absolutely NO breeding of our jennets that are adopted from us.
 There is no exception to this rule.

 9. Donkeys must be on at least an 8 week trim cycle but 4-6 week trim cycles are ideal especially if the adoptees have had hoof issues in the past.
 An SYALER representative will include what trim cycle they recommend in the adoption notes.
-Your farrier must be knowledgeable in donkey behavior and donkey hoof shape and differences between donkey hooves and horse hooves.
+Your farrier must be knowledgeable in donkey behavior and donkey hoof shape and the differences between donkey hooves and horse hooves.
 There is no exception to this.
 We may ask you to provide photos of your donkeys feet after they’ve been trimmed, and if we believe they are not adequate we may ask you to find a different farrier.

 bottom of page